P47Phoenix/Rebus.AwsSnsAndSqs/CONTRIBUTE.md

 1. Fork this repository ([Fork A Repo @ GitHub docs](https://help.github.com/articles/fork-a-repo/))
 2. Clone the fork ([Cloning A Repository @ GitHub docs](https://help.github.com/articles/cloning-a-repository/))
-3. You will need a suffient credentials to create sns and sqs resources.
+3. You will need sufficient credentials to create sns and sqs resources.
 See [this](https://aws.amazon.com/blogs/developer/referencing-credentials-using-profiles/) for setting up an aws profile on your local machine.
 By default the [FallbackCredentialsFactory](https://github.com/aws/aws-sdk-net/blob/master/sdk/src/Core/Amazon.Runtime/Credentials/FallbackCredentialsFactory.cs) is used for finding credentials to run the tests and the example.
 4. Open solution [Rebus.AwsSnsAndSqs](Rebus.AwsSnsAndSqs.sln)
 5. Push your local changes to your fork ([Pushing To A Remote @ GitHub docs](https://help.github.com/articles/pushing-to-a-remote/))
 6. Send me a pull request ([Using Pull Requests @ GitHub docs](https://help.github.com/articles/using-pull-requests/))